 The meetings of MACC are normally attended by the Airport's Managing Director, and other Airport staff who give reports on the many matters of interest to the Committee.
 These staff are not members of the Committee, which is also serviced independently by its Secretariat, and supported by an independent Environmental Adviser

 The full Committee meets quarterly, next meetings are listed below:

 There are also two sub-committees that also meet quarterly:

 You can contact the MACC Secretary Mike Flynn

-The Agendas for meetings of the Consultative Committee are published on our Agendas Page a few days before the meeting along with copies of the papers to be considered at the meeting where these are not confidential.
+Meeting agenda and papers are published here after each meeting along with the approved minutes to the previous meeting.
 Among the papers considered by the Committee are reports by the Airport on matters of interest to the community, for example: